Prediction is very difficult, especially if it is about the future.

 Building the PI Roadmap

-The Figure 1 roadmap covers three PIs, or approximately 30 weeks.
-In many Enterprises, this is about the sweet spot—there’s enough detail to be able to run the business, and yet a short enough time frame to keep long-term commitments from interfering with the ability to flex to changing business priorities.
-This roadmap consists of a “committed PI” and two “forecasted PIs,” as described in the following sections.
+Figure 4 illustrates a roadmap that covers three PIs.
+In many enterprises, that’s the sweet spot—there’s enough detail to be able to run the business, and yet a short enough time frame to keep long-term commitments from interfering with the ability to flex to changing business priorities.
+This example roadmap consists of a committed PI, and two forecasted PIs, as described in the following sections.

 The Committed PI

-However, the Program and Solution Backlogs contain Featured and Capabilities (which constitute future milestones) that have been working their way through the Kanban systems.
-They’ve been reasoned, socialized with the teams, have acceptance criteria in process, and have preliminary estimates for size in Story points.
-Given knowledge of the ART velocities, the PI predictability Measure, relative priorities, and the history of how much work is devoted to maintenance and other business-as-usual activities, ARTs can generally lay the future features into the roadmap without too much difficulty.
-The result is that most trains have roadmaps with a reasonable degree of confidence over about a three-PI period.
+However, the Program and Solution Backlogs contain Features and Capabilities that have been working their way through the Kanban systems.
+Given knowledge of the ART velocities, the PI predictability measure, relative priorities, and the history of how much work is devoted to maintenance and other business-as-usual activities, ARTs can generally lay the future features into the roadmap with relative ease.
+The result is that as trains mature they have roadmaps with a reasonable degree of confidence over about a three-PI period.

 Estimating Longer-Term Initiatives

 As a result, the Lean-Agile enterprise strives to establish the right amount of visibility, alignment, and commitment, while enabling the right amount of flexibility.
-The correct balance can be obtained via a willingness to convert long-term commitment to forecasts and to continually reevaluate priorities and business value, as needs dictate, at each PI boundary.
+The correct balance may be obtained by converting long-term commitments to forecasts and to continually reevaluate priorities and business needs at each PI boundary.